 Support came fairly naturally to me, especially email support, but sales felt very new.
 Luckily, we have a great sales process, so I picked it up quite well, too.

-I worked support and sales for four and a half years.
+I worked support and sales for four years.
 During that time, Moraware doubled in size.
 The next hire after me was my sister, and it’s been an absolute joy to work with her on a daily basis.